djalbat/necessary/README.md

 - `forwardsForEach()`
 - `backwardsForEach()`

-* The methods `first()` through to `lastButOne()` return the requisite element of the array, if passed an array of at least the required length or `undefined` otherwise.
+* The methods `first()` through to `lastButOne()` return the requisite element of the array, if passed an array of at least the required length.
+If the array is not long enough they return `undefined`.
 If passed anything other than an array their behaviour is unknown.
 The `tail()` method returns all but the first element of an array with similar provisos to the other methods.